 Beverly is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 41,186 people and seven constituent neighborhoods, Beverly is the 38th largest community in Massachusetts.
-Much of the housing stock in Beverly was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 42,235 people and ten constituent neighborhoods, Beverly is the 34th largest community in Massachusetts.
+Beverly has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Housing costs in Beverly are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Also of interest is that Beverly has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 13.42% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.